xXleowXx/gitlab-charts/doc/charts/globals.md

 ## GitLab Version

-NOTE: **Note:** this value is mostly used for development purposes.
+NOTE: **Note:** this value should only used for development purposes, or by explicit request of GitLab support.
 Please avoid using this value on production environments and set the version as described in [Deploy using Helm](https://docs.gitlab.com/charts/installation/deployment.html#deploy-using-helm)